teerthiladdad/ODT-2026-Hands-Off/README.md

 Describe the final version of your project.

 **Response:**
 `[We successfully built "Hands Off".
-The final physical model uses a laser-cut hexagonal base with two large, hinged MDF claws.
-The artifact sits centrally over the HC-SR04.
-The dual-servo pushrod mechanism is incredibly snappy and violent (in a fun way), making the failure condition very satisfying.]`
+The final physical model uses a laser-cut hexagonal base with six large, hinged MDF claws which are moved using a shaft system operated by a pulley system.
+The artifact sits centrally over the ultrasonic sensor.]`

 ## 18.2 What Works Well
 - `[Point 1 The acceleration logic.
 It feels perfectly tuned to catch shaky hands.]`